SU_T_13

 [i] He’s good.

-[r] Yes, my mom really liked it.
+[r] Yes, my mum really liked it.

-[i] So it’s a pleasure
+[i] So it’s a pleasure.

 [r] Yes.

-[[r] No, not now, but in the future.
+[r] No, not now but in the future they will.

 [i] Would you like to have children?

-[r] I’m a little scared.
+[r] I’m a bit scared.

-[r] Massa?
+[r] Mass?

 [r] Yes.